Optimal projection to improve parametric importance sampling in high dimension: Numerical results on five test cases

 \subsection{Application: discretized Asian payoff}

-Our last numerical experiment is a mathematical finance example coming from~\citet{Kawai_OptimizingAdaptiveImportance_2018}, representing a discrete approximation of a standard Asian payoff under the Black--Scholes model.
-The goal is to estimate the integral $E$ with the following function $\phi$:
+Our last numerical experiment is a mathematical finance example coming from~\cite{Kawai_OptimizingAdaptiveImportance_2018}, representing a discrete approximation of a standard Asian payoff under the Black--Scholes model.
+The goal is to estimate the integral $E=\int_{\mathbb{R}^n} \phi(\xx) f(\xx) \textrm{d}\xx$ with $f$ the standard $n$-dimensional Gaussian distribution and the following function $\phi$:

 where $[y]_+=\max(y,0)$, for a real number $y$.
-The constants are taken from~\citet{Kawai_OptimizingAdaptiveImportance_2018}: $S_0=50$, $r=0.05, T=0.5, \sigma=0.1, K=55$, where they test the function for dimension $n=16$.
-In our contribution, we also test this example in dimension $40$ and $100$.
+The constants are taken from~\cite{Kawai_OptimizingAdaptiveImportance_2018}: $S_0=50$, $r=0.05, T=0.5, \sigma=0.1, K=55$, where they test the function for dimension $n=16$.
+In our contribution, we test this example in dimension $100$.
 Concerning $\mm^*$ and the $\dd^*_i$'s, the situation is the same as in the previous example: they are not available analytically but can be estimated numerically by Monte Carlo with a large simulation budget.
-And again, it turns out that $\mm^*$ and the first eigenvector $\dd^*_1$ of $\Sigma^*$ are numerically indistinguishable and that Algorithm~\ref{algo:choicek} selects $k=1$ projection direction, so that we have $\hat \Sigma^*_\mm = \hat \Sigma^*_\dd$.
-Although for the first toy example of Section~\ref{sub:sum} it is clear why we should have $\mm^* = \dd^*_1$, we find it striking that in the two numerical examples coming from real-world applications we also have this.
+And again, it turns out that $\mm^*$ and the first eigenvector $\dd^*_1$ of $\Sigma^*$ are numerically indistinguishable and that Algorithm~\ref{algo:choicek} selects $k=1$ projection direction, so that we have $\Sigmatrois$ and $\Sigmacinq$ yield results that are numerically indistinguishable.
+The KL partial divergence and the spectrum with the associated $\ell$-order are respectively presented in Figure \ref{fig:inefficiency-kawai} and Figure \ref{fig:eigkawai}.
+Although for the first test case of Section~\ref{sub:sum} it is clear why we should have $\mm^* = \dd^*_1$, we find it striking that in the two numerical examples coming from real-world applications we also have this.
 We will elaborate on this in the conclusion.

 The results of this example are given in Table \ref{table:payoff}.